Financing Scheme Gets Florida Man 41 Months in Federal Prison

 Roman pleaded guilty to wire fraud in September 2012.
 He is to report to the Bureau of Prisons on February 25, 2013.

-The case was investigated by the Federal Bureau of Investigation, Shreveport Resident Agency, and was prosecuted by Senior Litigation Counsel Joseph G. Jarzabek.
+The case was investigated by the FBI-Shreveport Resident Agency, and was prosecuted by Senior Litigation Counsel Joseph G. Jarzabek.